rivtlib-dev/rivtlib.github.io/README.rst

 Definitions
 -----------

-A rivt document (doc) is formatted text, HTML or PDF ouput from a rivt file.
-A rivt report (report) is an organized collection of rivt docs.
+A rivt document (doc) is formatted rivt file output as text, HTML or PDF.
+A rivt report (report) is an organized collection of rivt docs in the same three formats.
 **rivtlib** organizes and generates both single file docs and large reports.

 A rivt file is a Python file that imports **rivtlib**, which in turn exposes